-One festival, that's coordinated by Balloonatics Aeronuts in Phillipsburg, the Hot Air Balloon Festival at the Warren County Farmers Fairbrings roughly 30 pilots together each year for some exciting competition and camaraderie.
+Coordinated by Balloonatics Aeronuts in Phillipsburg, the Hot Air Balloon Festival at the Warren County Farmers Fair brings roughly 30 pilots together each year in July through August for some exciting competition and camaraderie.

 One of the most popular and unusual races at this balloon festival is the Bicycle Balloon Race.
 In this race, a bicyclist rides in the balloon and the bike gets strapped to the outside of the basket.
 Pilots need to pass a particular landmark at which point they can land and let the biker out.
 At that point the biker races back to the fairground.